 Meet Our Staff.

-Yasmin assists in the marketing & coordination of all Career Center professional development workshops, programs and events.
-She also provides assistance to students seeking employment and internships, including resume and cover letter writing and job seeking strategies.
+Yasmin coordinates and markets all Career Center programs and events and participates in professional development workshops.
+She counsels students on career, job, and internship-seeking strategies and critiques resumes and cover letters.
+Yasmin also maintains and updates the Career Center website.
 Prior to this position Yasmin was the Program Coordinator for Drew University’s Center for Holocaust/Genocide Study.
 She has a Bachelor of Arts in English and Psychology from Rutgers University, a Master’s degree in Arts & Letters (Literary Studies) from Drew University and is pursuing a Master of Arts degree in History & Culture also at Drew.

 Lisa has been the Coordinator of Pre-Professional Advisement since November 2010.
 She counsels undergraduates and alumni on the pre-medical, pre-health and pre-law tracks, guiding them through the medical school, law school, and graduate school preparation and admission processes.
 Prior to Drew, Lisa served 14 years as a U.S. diplomat with the U.S. Foreign Service overseas, in Washington, D.C., and in New York at the United Nations.
 She also served as a cultural resource for the US Information Service, touring Spain as a singer/guitarist.
 In health care, Lisa worked 14 years as a patient advocate, having started the patient advocacy program at East Orange General Hospital, East Orange, New Jersey.
 In addition to working at Drew, she is an adjunct professor with Fairleigh Dickinson University’s Core Program, teaching two courses, “The American Experience” and “Global Issues.”
 Lisa has a Bachelor of Arts degree in International Studies from Arcadia University, Glenside, PA, a Master of International Affairs from Columbia University, New York City, NY, a Master of the Medical Humanities from Drew, and earned her Doctor of the Medical Humanities degree from Drew in 2010.